Ro-Borges/Ro-Borges/README.md

 ### Hi there 👋, My name is Rodrigo Borges
-#### Labor Lawyer and student of System Analisys and Development from Brazil

 Despite being a technology enthusiast for many years, for various reasons, I ended up postponing my entry into the field.
 But I finally, took the initiative to start in the world of programmin.